 - Candidates include medical students, trainees/fellows, and PhDs and/or MDs in active research who have completed training only within the last four years; or PhDs and/or MDs who are still within in the first four years after their first faculty appointment, as of the award application date.

 - All applicants and primary applicant references/sponsors for the award must be members of the Council on Peripheral Vascular Disease.
-If you need to become an AHA/ASA Professional Member, you should do so by May 30 for your membership to be processed in time for the application submission deadline.
-Learn more about AHA Professional Membership.
+If you need to become an AHA Professional Member, you should do so by May 30 for your member account to be processed in time for the application submission deadline.
+Learn more about becoming an AHA Professional Member.